 It’s around a 70-minute drive from Guarda and well worth a little trip if you’re looking for a day out of the city.

 Also, Castelo Rodrigo has a totally rich history, too.
-From being founded by Alfonso IX of Leon, to being used as a route by the pilgrims going to Santiago de Compostela.
+From being founded by Alfonso IX of Leon to being used as a route by the pilgrims going to Santiago de Compostela.

 Up to this day, Castelo Rodrigo maintains its past glories, with medieval architecture and quaint houses that are nestled within its walls.
-It’s easily one of the quaint places to see in Portugal if you’re following the border-route between Spain.
+It’s easily one of the quaint places to see in Portugal if you’re following the border route between Spain.

-For me, Sortelha is one of the places you visit in Portugal to see some of the countries medieval history.
+For me, Sortelha is one of the places you visit in Portugal to see some of the country’s medieval history.
 Not only that, Sortelha still keeps its historic legacy that has been preserved until the present day.

-The village’s Gothic gateway and 14th-century parish church which possesses a Spanish-Arab ceiling are some of the epic spots and architectural styles that are totally unique.
+The village’s Gothic gateway and 14th-century parish church which possesses a Spanish-Arab ceiling are some of the epic spots and architectural styles that are unique.

-Plus, Sortelha is one of those quaint places to see in Portgual where nature and architecture overlap in a pretty unique way.
+Plus, Sortelha is one of those quaint places to see in Portugal where nature and architecture overlap in a pretty unique way.
 You can see this with the houses that are built into the rocks and follow the original terrain.

 Within these houses, the tables, chairs and even some bed frames are still made from the original rock, too.
-It’s such a cool thing to see and really cool.
+It’s such a cool thing to see and cool.

 Oh, and make sure to see the views and history at Forte de São Miguel Arcanjo.
-It’s totally stunning to see the dramatic Portuguese coastline.
+It’s stunning to see the dramatic Portuguese coastline.

 Most of all, Ericeira is known for its whitewashed chapels and houses that line the narrow streets.
-You can even enjoy a freshly caught (and delicious) seafood on the seafront.
+You can even enjoy freshly caught (and delicious) seafood on the seafront.